akihiko47/Path-Tracing/README.md

 cmake ..
 ```
 Compilation files will be in `build/` folder.
-After that you can use `make` of launch solution in `Visual Studio`.
+After that you can use `make` to launch solution in `Visual Studio`.
 Alternatively, you can use cmake `cmake --build .` to build this project.